 After giving birth, the menstrual cycles do not start up again immediately, but the woman has to undergo a return to fertility.

 Furthermore, breastfeeding is another special condition that delays the activation of ovaries and ovulation.
 With ovulation comes the restoration of fertility.
+In this case, the time it will take a woman to recover her fertility after childbirth will also depend on whether she chooses to breastfeed or formula feed.

 Provided below is an index with the 6 points we are going to expand on in this article.